doggor/js-idb-wrapper/README.md

         "idx3 ARRAY"
 }).version(2, {
     "store1", [
-        "KEY AUTO",  //key can not make any change "idx1 ARRAY",  //can re-index with "multi-entry" feature "idx2",  //can remove "unique" feature, but cannot add it back "idx3", //can re-index without "multi-entry" feature
+        "KEY AUTO",  //do not make any change on store's keypath "idx1 ARRAY",  //can re-index with "multi-entry" feature "idx2",  //can remove "unique" feature, but cannot add it back "idx3", //can re-index without "multi-entry" feature